Experimental Fock-State Bunching Capability of Non-Ideal Single-Photon States: Introduction

 Multi-photon interference leads to a non-trivial redistribution of photons between optical modes.
 To achieve such interferences, all photons have to be indistinguishable.
 Several methods have been recently developed to investigate this indistinguishability using different benchmarks, e.g., fidelity \cite{aolita2015} or specific photon correlation measures \cite{crespi2016,viggianiello2018,giordani2018,brod2019,flamini2020}.
 However, the joint impact of photon statistics from many imperfect single-photon states, i.e., exhibiting unwanted vacuum and residual multi-photon components, on multi-photon interference has remained elusive.
 The joint statistical influence of these parameters cannot be described by evaluating properties of single-photon states that are averaged over many experimental runs.
 Hence, we need criteria, experimental data and subsequent analysis to determine whether independently generated single photons can, in principle, produce the targeted multi-photon interference effects.

 Multi-photon interference effects come in a variety of flavors.
 An extreme event corresponds to the bunching of $n$ single photons into the Fock state $|n\rangle$ \cite{steuernagel1997,escher2005,motes2016}.
 Such bunching can appear in a linear-optical network with inputs fed by indistinguishable single photons, as shown in Fig.~\ref{scheme}.
 The elementary example is the appearance of Fock state $|2\rangle$ based on the HOM effect, as demonstrated in experiments with optical photons but also with microwave photons \cite{lang2013,gao2018}, phonons in trapped ions \cite{toyoda2015} or surface plasmons \cite{Zwiller,Atwater}.
 This extreme bunching event, i.e., the result of a clear operational procedure, enables to introduce a strong benchmark for single-photon states that evaluates their ability to undergo multi-photon interference \cite{zapletal2017}.
-This \textit{Fock-state capability} relies on negativities of the resulting Wigner function, which provide a very sensitive signature of the non-classicality of the generated higher Fock states \cite{schleich2001,HarocheBook}.
+This \textit{Fock-state bunching capability} relies on negativities of the resulting Wigner function, which provide a very sensitive signature of the non-classicality of the generated higher Fock states \cite{schleich2001,HarocheBook}.

 In contrast to the well-known second-order autocorrelation function at zero time delay $g^{(2)}(0)$, which measures the suppression of the multi-photon contribution and affects the interference visibility \cite{Ollivier2020}, the capability is also strongly dependent on the vacuum admixture.
-Another crucial difference is that it collectively tests multiple photon statistics and determines the joint statistical impact of small discrepancies between them, whose effects are hard to theoretically describe when the number of photons increases.
+Another crucial difference is that it collectively tests multiple photon statistics and determines the joint statistical impact of small discrepancies between them.
 This provides more stringent and accurate evaluation than other available characteristics.

-In this paper, we apply this collective benchmark to experimental single-photon states for the first time and report measurements that provide a detailed and quantitative characterization.
-Our demonstration is based on heralded single photons generated by parametric down conversion from an optical parametric oscillator (OPO).
-By tuning the source properties, we address the scaling of the capability with the statistics of non-ideal single photons and study the effect of optical losses.